DavesCodeMusings/CloudPi/docs/index.md

 ___

-_Raspberry Pi and the Raspberry Pi logo are trademarks of Raspberry Pi Trading_
+_Raspberry Pi and the Raspberry Pi logo are trademarks of Raspberry Pi Trading._

-_The cloud image is part of the Material Design icon set and is used under the terms of the Apache Open License, version 2.0.
+_The cloud image is part of the Material Design icon set and is used under the terms of the Apache Open License, version 2.0._